MarkoBuxar/PV-assignment/README.md

 - make sure port and url are the same between client and server
 - run client
   - execute `yarn dev` for dev mode

+## Dev Notes

+Client was somewhat responsive, before I introduced a date picker library during the last stretch of the development.
+Had I had more time, I would have tackled the responsibility before submitting.
+As for tailwind css, I could not get it working across the whole project, and I did not find debugging a new (to me) css library to be a worthwile use of my time, so it's only used very sparringly.
+I normally just use pure css in my projects, so I'm not very familiar with such technologies yet.